Everything You Need to Know About NIST 800-171

 What is NIST 800-171?

-Currently, every agency has a unique set of rules for data handling, safeguarding and disposing of this material.
-These inconsistent standards can be a challenge - and a potential security concern - when information needs to be shared, especially when multiple contractors become part of the process.
+Prior to these requirements, every agency had a unique set of rules for data handling, safeguarding and disposing of this material.
+These inconsistent standards posed a challenge - and a potential security concern - when information needed to be shared, especially when multiple contractors become part of the process.

 Compliance with NIST 800-171

-These standards must be met by anyone who processes, stores or transmits this type of potentially sensitive information (CUI) for the DoD, GSA or NASA and other federal or state agencies.
+These new standards must be met by anyone who processes, stores or transmits this type of potentially sensitive information (CUI) for the DoD, GSA or NASA and other federal or state agencies.
 This includes contractual agency relationships.
 Achieving NIST 800-171 compliance may require diving deep into your networks and procedures to make sure appropriate security procedures are properly addressed.
 Failure to comply could affect any dealings with these agencies, including severances of contracts.
-This is why potentially affected companies have been given more than a year to improve and document their processes or create new safeguards in order to comply.
+If you missed the deadline, you could be at risk of losing contracts or damaging relationships.

-The process for becoming compliant with the standards set out in NIST 800-171 may take a significant amount of time to implement (6-8 months), so it’s strongly advised that you start now if you think you may be affected.
+The process for becoming compliant with the standards set out in NIST 800-171 may take a significant amount of time to implement (6-8 months), so if you are behind the curve, it is important that you take steps to move to compliance right away.

 The 14 Points of NIST 800-171